Nike-one/BharatLAW/README.md

 ## Usage 🔍

 Navigate to the local URL provided by Streamlit to interact with the BharatLAW chatbot.
 Enter your legal queries and receive precise information derived from the indexed legal documents.
-Utilize the chat interface to engage in a legal discussion and get accurate advice.
+Utilize the chat interface to engage in a legal discussion and get accurate advice.<br>